adhese/sdk_typescript/apps/docs/plugins.md

   })
 }
 ```

+> [!NOTE]
+> Not all hooks support full asynchronous operations.
+Hooks that are marked with `❌` in the "Supports async" column
+> only support async operations that don't return a value.

 >[!WARNING]
 > When using async hooks you need to be aware that the execution of the hook will be blocked until the promise is